-Key takeaways of a recent BI Intelligence report9 on the US smart home market are:
+Key takeaways of a recent BI Intelligence report on the US smart home market are:

-- Smart home devices10 are becoming more prevalent throughout the US.
+- Smart home devices are becoming more prevalent throughout the US.
 Multiple smart home devices within a single home form the basis of a smart home ecosystem. - Currently, the US smart home market as a whole is in the "chasm" of the tech adoption curve (Figure 4).
 The chasm is the crucial stage between the early-adopter phase and the mass-market phase, in which manufacturers need to prove a need for their devices. - High prices, coupled with limited consumer demand and long device replacement cycles are three of the four top barriers preventing the smart home market from moving from the early-adopter stage to the mass-market stage.
 For example, mass-market consumers will likely wait until their device is broken to replace it.
 Then they will compare a non-connected and connected product to see if the benefits make up for the price differential. - The largest barrier is technological fragmentation within the connected home ecosystem.
 Currently, there are many networks, standards, and devices being used to connect the smart home, creating interoperability problems and making it confusing for the consumer to set up and control multiple devices.
-Until interoperability is solved, consumers will have difficulty choosing smart home devices and systems. - "Closed ecosystems" are the short-term solution to technological fragmentation.
-Closed ecosystems are composed of devices that are compatible with each other and which can be controlled through a single point.
+Until interoperability is solved, consumers will have difficulty choosing smart home devices and systems.

-9 http://uk.businessinsider.com/the-us-smart-home-market-report-adoption-forecasts-top-products-and-the-cost-and-fragmentation-problems-that-could-hinder-growth-2015-9?r=US&IR=T
+&lt;sup>10 http://uk.businessinsider.com/the-us-smart-home-market-report-adoption-forecasts-top-products-and-the-cost-and-fragmentation-problems-that-could-hinder-growth-2015-9?r=US&IR=T

-10 BI Intelligence uses a very broad definition for a smart home device.
+&lt;sup>11 BI Intelligence uses a very broad definition for a smart home device.
 It defines a smart home device as any stand-alone object found in the home that is connected to the internet, can be either monitored or controlled from a remote location, and has a non-computing primary function.